Hrithiman2004Guha/Mind-Mirror/README.md

 ## 🙌 Contributing

-Want to improve Moodify?
+Want to improve Mind-Mirror?
 Fork the repo and make a pull request — ideas are welcome!

 ---